Slide Transitions and Navigation in R Presentations

 transition field on the first slide of the deck.
 You can also set the transition on a slide-by-slide basis by including the

 You can also specify the speed of transitions (either globally or on a per-slide basis) using the

 transition-speed field.
 Valid values for

-Note that slide transitions do not occur when previewing presentations within RStudio Desktop (they do however occur when using RStudio Server via a browser or when viewed in an external browser in standalone mode).
+Note that slide transitions do not occur when previewing presentations within RStudio Desktop (they do however occur when using RStudio Workbench or RStudio Server via a browser or when viewed in an external browser in standalone mode).

 Hierarchy and Navigation

 Slide Types and Sections

 You can specify a